UNIVERSAL-IT-SYSTEMS/forwarders/README.md

 Forwarders and Stubs
 ==========
 To help with porting, a [Forwarder and Stubs repository](http://github.com/ms-iot/forwarders) has been created.
-Please feel free commit those APIs needed to run specific applications.
+Please feel free contribute APIs needed to run specific applications.

 # Building and Deploying the Forwarder and Stubs
 To use the forwarder and stubs: